The Destination for Shakespeare in Los Angeles

 Now Showing at the Shakespeare Center

-Introducing our Membership Program!
+Join our Membership Program!

 Becoming a member is the easiest way to help the Shakespeare Center change lives in LA!
 Members receive exclusive discounts to our online store (opening this month), invites to member only events, tickets to our opening season, and so much more!
 Join this month to get special discounts and offers!

-Will Power Afterschool
+Will Power After-School

 Veterans in Art